Outreach

 Meanwhile, several of our neighbours had been served eviction notices by the HDB for failing to pay rent.
 We could only heave a sigh of relief that we still had a roof over our heads.
 But how long could $120 and several vouchers last?
 We had pawned what few pieces of jewellery and appliances we had.”

 As a mother myself, my heart went out to the girls, their brothers and their father.
 What anguish the father must have felt, leaving his children to fend for themselves.
-I recalled our recent holiday when my husband and I left our three kids in the care of our helper, my father-in-law and my husband’s siblings. e children were taken care of and sometimes had lunch and dinner at my in-laws’ place.
+I recalled our recent holiday when my husband and I left our three kids in the care of our helper, my father-in-law and my husband’s siblings.
+The children were taken care of and sometimes had lunch and dinner at my in-laws’ place.
 Unfortunately, Sally and her siblings did not have such support from their extended family.

 Before we left for our two-week trip, we stocked our refrigerator and cupboards with our children’s favourite food.
 We left extra cash with our helper in case of an emergency.
 In Sally’s case, an emergency situation would have wiped out whatever little they had.